-Shiny Flanary is a queer Black farmer living in so-called Portland, Oregon.
+Allinee “shiny” Flanary is a queer Black farmer living in so-called Portland, Oregon.
 Shiny wears a lot of hats.
 She runs her farm and herbal products business, Scrapberry Farm, and is a member of a collective business venture, Raceme Farm Collective where she works in partnership with other Black and Brown farmers to build a co-investment farm business model.
-She also supports Black and Brown Herb Exchange, which connects farmers with buyers, learners with teachers, and offers business support to farmers and makers.
-She is also the founder and manager of Come Thru Market, a Black and Indigenous incubator market.
+She runs the Black and Brown Herb Exchange, which connects farmers with buyers, learners with teachers, and offers business support to farmers and makers.
+She is also the founder and manager of Come Thru Market, a Black and Indigenous incubator market and farmer training program.

 Shiny grew up in Oakland, California – not a place traditionally known for inspiring little Black girls to grow up to be farmers.
 Despite trying (and mostly not succeeding) to grow carrots and sunflowers as a little girl, it never occurred to her to pursue farming.
 She imagined that “growing things” was the purview of wealthy white people.

 A meandering 20-year journey as a telephone operator, tow truck dispatcher, community worker, and librarian/teacher in community colleges eventually brought her full circle to growing carrots, sunflowers, and medicinal herbs.
 Add in a little community and a lot of sweat and she now proudly calls herself a farmer, food justice worker, and farmers market manager.

 Want to work with shiny?
 Start here.